zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 os_ipl_token
-  Setting this parameter for :literal:`state=reset\_clear` or :literal:`state=reset\_normal` requests that the corresponding HMC operations only be performed if the provided value matches the current value of the 'os-ipl-token' property of the LPAR, and be rejected otherwise.
-Note that the 'os-ipl-token' property of the LPAR is set by the operating system and is set only by some operating systems, such as z/OS.
+  Setting this parameter for :literal:`state=reset\_clear` or :literal:`state=reset\_normal` requests that the corresponding HMC operations only be performed if the provided value matches the current value of the 'os\-ipl\-token' property of the LPAR, and be rejected otherwise.
+Note that the 'os\-ipl\-token' property of the LPAR is set by the operating system and is set only by some operating systems, such as z/OS.
 This parameter is ignored for other :literal:`state` values.

   | **required**: False
   | **type**: str